 The University of Texas at Austin (UT) and Queensland University of Technology, Brisbane, Australia (QUT) have formed alliances with SAP in America and Australia, based on a vision to sponsor relevant research and opportunities for students to gain enterprise software experience.
 SAP provides valuable resources, at a nominal fee that include the R/3 enterprise software with a populated learning database, and multimedia curriculum materials.
-Moreover, SAP offers training to faculty and university staff involved in the teaching, installation and technical support of R/3.
+Moreover, SAP offers training to faculty and university staff involved in the teaching, installation, and technical support of R/3.
 In return, SAP seeks to access faculty research and to spread R/3 awareness and knowledge to students.
-Students gain exposure to a rich Enterprise Resource Planning (ERP) environment that illustrates concepts studied in class.
+Students gain exposure to a rich enterprise resource planning (ERP) environment that illustrates concepts studied in class.
 These concepts include reengineering, change management, project management, client/server architectures, middleware, software objects, standards, business engineering modeling tools, process flows, and enterprise systems integration.
-In addition, R/3 provides students with hands-on experience and knowledge of business processes in financials, logistics and human resources.
+In addition, R/3 provides students with hands-on experience and knowledge of business processes in financials, logistics, and human resources.
 This type of alliance is a knowledge link.

-The objective of this study is to further our understanding of how to strengthen such knowledge links.
-We have identified goal incongruence, lack of trust and incompatible organizational cultures as impediments to the success of such alliances.
+The objective of this study is to further understanding of how to strengthen such knowledge links.
+Goal incongruence, lack of trust, and incompatible organizational cultures have been identified as impediments to the success of such alliances.
 Consequently, efforts to manage these issues are likely to improve knowledge links.
-Using participant observations to analyze the gestation of two university-SAP alliances, we make recommendations and present implications for management, universities, and researchers.
+Using participant observations to analyze the gestation of two university-SAP alliances, recommendations are made and implications for management, universities, and researchers are presented.